KavyaBHatnagar21/my-twitter-clone/README.md

 [The project](https://instagram-clone-f567f.web.app)

-Technologies used: firebase + React + MaterialUI
+Technologies used: firebase + React + MaterialUI + react-flip-move

 You can
 1. Sign Up